This article was last updated on January 26, 2024 to add comparison table and more factors about Docker vs Kubernetes.

 High Availability or No Downtime:

 Kubernetes have many mechanisms that will make your application highly available.
 For Example, It can replicate the identical pods that have your backend or frontend logic.
 If any update causes any crash, then Kubernetes can use the stable replica of the component that fails due to the new update.
 This way, the application will have no downtime and always be available for users.
+This feature is crucial in ensuring scalability in Kubernetes, supporting extensive application deployment.

 Automatic Bin Packing: